octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ## Compiling a contract

-In order to deploy a contract in a Tezos network, we have to compile it first, this can be done with a tool called compiler (aka LIGO compiler) used to transform LIGO code into Michelson code.
+In order to deploy a contract in a Tezos network, we need to compile it first, this can be done using a tool called a compiler (aka LIGO compiler) used to transform LIGO code into a Michelson code.

-Michelson smart contracts are stored in a file with .tz extension.
+Michelson smart contracts are stored in a file with the .tz extension.

-Here is how to transform LIGO code into Michelson code using the LIGO compiler in the command line.
+Here is how to transform a LIGO code into a Michelson code using the LIGO compiler in the command line.

 ```shell
 ligo compile-contract SOURCE_LIGO_FILE MAIN_FUNCTION